neondatabase/postgresql_anonymizer/docs/index.md

-In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shufflin, noise or even your own custom function !
+In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shuffling, noise or even your own custom function!

-Beyond masking, it is also possible to use a 4th approach called [Generalization] which is perfect for statictics and data analytics.
+Beyond masking, it is also possible to use a fourth approach called [Generalization] which is perfect for statictics and data analytics.

-Finally the extension offers a panel of [detection] functions that will try to guess which columns needs to be anonymized.
+Finally, the extension offers a panel of [detection] functions that will try to guess which columns need to be anonymized.

 [INSTALL.md]: INSTALL/
 [Concepts]: concepts/